obsidian-html/obsidian-html.github.io/tabs/md/Instructions/Run custom code.md

 # Move into folder
 cd obsidian-html

-# Install all the dependencies of the package, but not the package itself.
+# Install all the dependencies of the package, and the package itself.
 # You only need to do this once.
 pip install .